prest/prest/content/batch-operations/_index.en.md

 ]
 ```

 The default insert method is using multiple tuple values like `insert into table values ("value", 123), ("other", 456)`.
-Returned json are inserted rows.
+Returns inserted rows.

-You can change this behaviour using the header `Prest-Batch-Method` and put value `copy`.
-It's useful for large insertions, but the returned json is empty.
+You can change this behaviour using the header `Prest-Batch-Method` with value `copy`.
+It's useful for large insertions, but the return is empty.